 Most mortgage valuation reports will be submitted to the lender electronically within 24 hours, but occasionally additional information is required that delays this process.
 We do try to provide the lender with the report as promptly as possible.

-SDL Surveying’s surveyors can undertake a range of home surveys including Homescore condition type reports, RICS Homebuyer reports and RICS building surveys.
+SDL Surveying’s surveyors can undertake a range of home surveys.
 These are reports for a buyer of a property and not a mortgage lender.
 The surveyor will need to carry out a longer more in-depth inspection of the property.
 When the appointment is booked we will indicate if a survey is being completed.

-A Building Survey report is a Level 3 report and a far more detailed and bespoke product which can be prepared for any property, regardless of construction, condition or age.
-It gives specific advice on repairs and maintenance, likely cause of problems and approximate costing for works.
+A Level 3 Home Survey gives specific advice on repairs and maintenance, likely cause of problems and approximate costing for works.
 Site inspection time usually varies from 3 – 6 hours depending on the size and type of the property.
 This report is usually returned to the buyer with 5-7 working days.
 This report does not include a valuation.

 The modern property surveyor has moved away from the stereotypical three-piece suit; which is impractical for possibly climbing in loft spaces or entering potentially dirty areas like cellars or outbuildings.
 Our surveyors are however expected to wear smart casual clothing.